 The Valuer-General must receive this information at least 15 working days before the proposed date for the revaluation to come into effect.

 - Valuer-General provides audit analysis and an on-site visit.
-The audit includes interviewing the valuers involved to ensure that:
+The audit includes interviewing the valuers and meeting with Council staff involved to ensure that:

 - they have considered all relevant evidence

 - they have drawn reasonable conclusions from the evidence